Are you planning to spend 3 days in Mexico City?

 Where to stay in Mexico City

-We stayed at both of these hotels in Mexico City and can highly recommend them:
+We stayed at both of the following hotels in Mexico City and can highly recommend them:

 In the 5-star category, the Four Seasons Hotel Mexico, D.F. has been completely renovated and boasts a small outdoor pool.